 Something that leaves me vastly disappointed is that the Romulans themselves are hardly conceded a role in the movie.
 Their empire appears much like a banana republic, considering how easily Shinzon rises to power.
 There are attempts of rationalizing this (in that coup d'états are said to happen often on Romulus), but seeing and hearing a bit more of the events on Romulus would have been more satisfying.
 I also miss any familiar Romulan face or anyone else who has dealt with the Romulans before.
 There is not even a casual line about Sela, Spock's reunification movement or Picard's previous stay on Romulus.

 In a philosophical dimension, "Nemesis" shows the potential that is in everyone of us.
 Picard, the son of a wine grower on peaceful Earth, developed in a completely different direction than Shinzon, the lab rat that was exiled to the dark and cruel world of Remus.
 Shinzon says that Picard would have become just like him, had they switched places.
 So is there no point in genetic predetermination?
-Is criminal behavior only a matter of the milieu.
+Is criminal behavior only a matter of the milieu??
 Vice versa, would crime vanish in the Federation because this society provides an agreeable life to everyone?
 It's not as easy as that.
 I think Shinzon, and to lesser degree Picard too, is depicted as a prisoner of his role.
 At some point, he unconsciously no longer does what helps him, but what he considers most fitting.
 Of course, this is anything but an explanation or even an excuse for what has become of Shinzon.
 But Picard makes a point when he tells Shinzon that "to be human is to try to make yourself better than you are."
-Exactly what Data has been doing in all those years on the Enterprise.
+This is exactly what Data has been doing in all those years on the Enterprise.
 One must only permit oneself to be improved.
 In this respect, ironically the dull machine B-4 seems to be closer to become human than Shinzon ever was.

 The basic theme of the movie is that Data and Picard each find their doppelganger.
 I am glad that this does not turn out a coincidence.
-B-4's appearance belongs to Shinzon's plan, a man who is quite fond of the symbolism of his actions.
+B-4's appearance belongs to Shinzon's plan.
+He's a man who is quite fond of the symbolism of his actions.
 As a side effect besides luring Picard to Romulus, he may want to confront Data with his evil counterpart just as he is Picard's, but stripped of all modifications B-4 is just the equivalent of a child.
 I appreciate that B-4 does not turn out as just another Lore and that Brent Spiner plays B-4 without a sign of silliness.
 Picard's scenes together with his nemesis are clearly more interesting, however.
 Tom Hardy is convincing as Shinzon, within the limitations of the somewhat theatrical character I outlined above.
 Patrick Stewart performs well as always, now in a victim role for much of the time, unsure about his actions because the enemy is somehow he himself.
 The rest of the main cast is not particularly strongly involved.
 Only Deanna makes a considerable contribution to the story.
 Although it begins with one more instance of the "Troi suffers" cliché, I like how her telepathic abilities are eventually fused with the ship's technology to detect the cloaked Scimitar.
 Riker's scenes fighting with the Reman Viceroy on the crippled Enterprise, on the other hand, are rather expendable.
 I wonder if they had been better removed in favor of something else, considering that "Nemesis" was cut down by 40 minutes.
 But Frakes may have asked for more screen presence, and the Viceroy may have been supposed to find an end worthy of a villain.